DeKal/DeKal/README.md

                                '.     /
                                  `"~"`
 ```
-With more than 3 years experiences in developing a web application, I'm currently working at a Fullstack Software Engineer for[Zalora Group](https://github.com/zalora/).
+With more than 3 years experiences in developing a web application, I'm currently working at a Fullstack Software Engineer for [Zalora Group](https://github.com/zalora/).
 In my free time, I prefer studying other technologies and also do freelance jobs.

 ### Check out My Social Media
 - 💬 [Personal site](https://phatho-folio.now.sh/)